chibaf/wolfram_language_introduction/README.md

 # wolfram_language_introduction
-short introduction to wolfram language
+short introduction to wolfram language written in japanese

 how to use wolfram language on jupyter notebook